dhassoun2021/fileupload/README.md

 In this file you would update theses parameters:

 - uploadsDir: the directory where file uploaded will be stored
-- tmpDir: the directory where decrypyted file will be stored
 - maxSizeRequest : Maximum size on request content in octet

 ## How to run it